ori-bibas/randomperson/README.md

 ### About

 I've created this API for a user to be able to retrieve a person with randomized attributes.
 I programmed it in Java, and utilized Spring framework tools for creating the REST API functionality.
 When calling a GET request to the end-point, it will return a JSON object with a random first name, last name, email address, age, phone number, street address, city, state, and zip code.
 The app is hosted with Heroku.
-Please feel free to use this API to test your applications
+Please feel free to use this API to test your applications!

 ### How To Use